AnonVision

 — User Research Participant

 Selective anonymization exists because privacy is not binary.
-In journalism, legal review, and research contexts, certain individuals must remain identifiable while others require protection.
-This creates a control problem: how do you give humans granular authority over algorithmic identity decisions?
+In journalism, legal review, and research contexts, some people must remain visible while others must be protected.
+That turns anonymization into a control problem: how do you give humans granular authority over algorithmic identity decisions without creating unsafe defaults?

-Offline CPU inference is not a performance constraint, it is a trust boundary.
-No network egress means no data exfiltration risk.
-Deterministic execution means reproducible audits.
-This system was designed for environments where the cost of a false negative is measured in human safety, not user metrics.
+Offline CPU inference is not a performance compromise.
+It is a trust boundary.
+No network egress means no data exfiltration vector.
+Deterministic execution means audit-ready reproducibility.
+This system was designed for contexts where the cost of a false negative is measured in human safety, legal exposure, or compliance failure.

-• Role Vidual Systems Designer & ML Engineer
+• Role Visual Systems Designer & ML Engineer

 • Timeline Sep 2025 – Present